ezsystems/commerce-documentation/docs/guide/catalog/product_rendering.md

 !!! note

-    For security reasons the PDF for product detail can only display general information that would be also visible for anonymous users.
+    For security reasons, the PDF for product detail can only display general information that would be also visible for anonymous users.
-    As a consequence some details such as customer price cannot be displayed.
+    As a consequence, some details such as customer price cannot be displayed.

     This is because `wkhtmltopdf` would need user data to generate user-specific PDFs.
     The user data would have to be attached to the URL and would be visible to everyone.

 !!! note

-    Use at least version 0.12.4 of `wkhtmltopdf`, because earlier versions might have bugs.
+    Use `wkhtmltopdf` in version 0.12.4 or higher to avoid issues with bugs present in earlier versions.
-    If your PDF output is too small, you may need to update your `wkhtmltopdf` to a newer version.
+    For example, if your PDF output is too small, you may need to update `wkhtmltopdf` to a newer version.

-You can generate a PDF in the command line using the URL of the product detail page, for example:
+You can generate a PDF in the command line by providing a URL of the product detail page, for example:

 ``` bash
 wkhtmltopdf --print-media-type <yourdomain>/Product/1234 <output_path>/product-detail.pdf